 Common side effects of BROVANA include: chest or back pain, diarrhea, sinus congestion, headache, tremor, nervousness, leg cramps, high blood potassium, shortness of breath, rash, fever, increased white blood cells, vomiting, tiredness, leg swelling, chest congestion or bronchitis.

-These are not all the side effects with BROVANA.
+These are not all the possible side effects with BROVANA.
 Tell your health care provider if you get any side effect that bothers you or that does not go away.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.